neondatabase/website/content/docs/extensions/pg_embedding.md

     CREATE INDEX ON documents USING disk_hnsw(embedding) WITH (dims=3, m=3);
     ```

-Please note that index creation syntax has canged from `USING hnsw` to `USING disk_hnsw`.
+Please note that index creation syntax has changed from `USING hnsw` to `USING disk_hnsw`.
 Also, the `maxelements` parameter is no longer required or supported.
-For information about creating index for Cosine and Manhattan distance metrics, see [Create an HNSW index](/docs/extensions/pg_embedding).
+For information about creating indexes for Cosine and Manhattan distance metrics, see [Create an HNSW index](/docs/extensions/pg_embedding).

 ## Further reading